ADVISORY USA-BIDEN/ --UPDATED TIME--

-WASHINGTON, D.C. - U.S. President Joe Biden signs an executive order on the promotion of racial equity, including measures in community policing and lending practices in the housing market.
+WASHINGTON, D.C. - U.S. President Joe Biden is expected to sign executive orders on health care.

 Restrictions: